fluthjs/fluth-doc/docs/en/api/observable.md

     get<F>(getter: (value: T | undefined) => F): Observable<F extends PromiseLike<infer V> ?
 V : F, E> & E;
   ```

-  - `get` subscriber subscribes to the `getter` portion of the current node's data.
-It executes immediately and obtains the `getter`'s result.
+  - get subscriber subscribes to the getter portion of the current node's data.
+It executes immediately and obtains the getter's result.
 Subsequently, it only pushes to subscribed child nodes when this portion's value changes
-  - The `getter`'s result becomes the subscription node's value, returns an [Observable](#observable) instance of the subscription node.
+  - The getter's result becomes the subscription node's value, returns an [Observable](#observable) instance of the subscription node.

 - Example